gravity-ui/nodekit/docs/contexts.md

 ### Failed spans

-Spans in jaeger can be marked as failed, highlighting traces with them in Jaeger UI.
+Spans can be marked as failed, highlighting traces with them in any distributed tracing UI.
 It can be done in a number of ways:

 - Any span that calls `logError()` would be marked as failed automatically
 - Spans in call()-generated context would be marked as failed if call() callback fails